 FUNDING AREAS: Education, health, human services, employment training, youth development, housing, capacity building agencies, early literacy

-PROFILE: Founded in 1996 with a dedication to Santa Clara, San Mateo and Southern Alameda counties, the Sobrato Family Foundation is a place-based grantmaker that funds millions of dollars each year in general operating support, donates land and buildings to community nonprofits, and provides rent-free office and conference space to Bay Area organizations.
+PROFILE: Founded in 1996 with a dedication to Santa Clara, San Mateo and Southern Alameda counties, the Sobrato Family Foundation is a place-based grantmaker that provides millions of dollars each year in general operating support, donates land and buildings to community nonprofits, and provides rent-free office and conference space to Bay Area organizations.
 The family’s history in this region dates back to the early 1910s.
 Real estate and development are Sobrato businesses.
 John A. Sobrato, founder and principal of the Sobrato Organization, was one of the most successful private real estate developers in California.
 Grantmaking areas of interest include education, health, human services, employment training, youth development, housing, capacity building agencies, and early literacy.

 In 2013, the foundation revamped its mission and started making responsive and strategic grants.
 In 2014, SFF designed four grantmaking program areas focused on community impact.

-21st Century Education and Pathways for Success are the responsive grantmaking programs and the primary strategic ones too.
+The 21st Century Education and Pathways for Success grantmaking program are responsive programs and the funder’s primary strategies.
 This funder is concerned with early academic language, quality school alternatives, charter growth and facilities, and new teacher and school leadership development.
-Meanwhile, the Pathways for Success category targets "programs that develop career ladders to middle-skill jobs, and organizations that work with industry employer partners to expand the number of middle-skill jobs available.
+Meanwhile, the Pathways for Success category targets programs that develop career ladders to middle-skill jobs and expand middle-skill jobs available.
 The foundation also awards office space grants and conference center grants to help nonprofits access quality, affordable workspaces in Silicon Valley, where costs are among the highest in the nation.
 Past support has gone to InnVision Shelter Network, JobTrain Inc., Hands on Bay Area, and Habitat for Humanity Greater San Francisco.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only.)